mailjet/mailjet-gem/README.md

 > Mailjet::List.all(limit: 10, start: 0, orderby: 'id ASC')
 ```

-*All parameters and attributes on https://eu.mailjet.com/docs/api/lists/all*
+*All parameters and attributes at https://eu.mailjet.com/docs/api/lists/all*

 #### Add contacts to your list